hegh/log/README.md

-A basic log package that sits on top of Go's existing log package.
+A basic log package that sits on top of Go's existing log package, but also allows log redirection to unit test logs.

-Provides logging levels (Info, Warning, Error, Fatal), verbosity,  and a couple of side effects (log-and-panic, log-and-terminate).
-Also makes redirecting log output easier.
+# Main features

+ * Logging levels (Info, Warning, Error, Fatal).
+ * Control over verbosity for debug logs.
+ * Log-and-panic.
+ * Log-and-call-a-function (by default os.Exit(1)).
+ * Runtime redirection of log output.

+# Basic usage

 Use generally like you would the existing logging package:

     import "github.com/hegh/log"

     func f() {